-Our Conveyancing and Residential Property Solicitors will expertly guide you through the process of moving house in what can be an incredibly stressful time.
-We provide you with a dedicated, qualified conveyancer to expertly handle your sale or purchase and keep you up to date from start to finish.
-Whether you’re based in one of our office locations, Chester, Congleton, Macclesfield and Stockport, or further afield in Cheshire, the North West and Wales we can help you through the conveyancing process.
+We provide you with a dedicated conveyancer to expertly handle your sale or purchase and keep you up to date from start to finish.
+Whether you’re based in one of our office locations, Stockport, Chester, Macclesfield and Congleton, further afield in the North West or indeed anywhere in England and Wales, we can help you through the conveyancing process.

 What is conveyancing?